Project Family Description in English, Español, عربى

 Inclement Weather Policy: We follow the Arlington Public Schools (APS) inclement weather status.
-If APS is on a delayed opening, all morning Project Family classes at all locations are cancelled.
-However, the afternoon classes meet on their regular schedule.
 If APS is closed, all Project Family classes are cancelled at all locations.
+If APS has delayed opening, morning Project Family classes at all locations are cancelled.
+However, afternoon classes meet on regular schedule.
 Visit http://www.apsva.us or listen to the radio.